oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-processing.md

 </details>

-## Step 2: Setting up Elastic search
+## Task 2: Setting up Elastic search

 To process log data in a consistent manner we need to get all of the data into one place.
 We're going to use [fluentd](https://www.fluentd.org/) to capture the data and send it to  an Elastic search instance deployed in our Kubernetes cluster in the initial example below, but there are many other options.

-### Step 2a: Configuring the environment for the elastic search install
+### Task 2a: Configuring the environment for the elastic search install

 As with elsewhere in the labs we'll do this module in it's own namespace, so first we have to create one.